Playeroth/ETB_ClientButton/README.md

 - "Is Comp Hidden" is mostly for debug purposes if you need to understand how it looks like.

 # Behind the scenes
 It spawns a Latch object of the game.
-It checks whether or not the latch float value has changed, since the game has a value if its moving or not, so i found about that and now use it as a form of interaction check.
+It checks whether or not the latch float value has changed. the game has a value if its moving or not, so i found about that and now use it as a form of interaction check that works for clients without the mod.
 ![image](https://github.com/user-attachments/assets/59babf68-95b2-411e-86a9-f2cf20b59679)